nosenfield/nerdy-tutor-quality/memory-bank/techContext.md

 - Handles 3,000 jobs/day easily
 - Upstash Redis is serverless (no infrastructure management)

-**shadcn/ui**:
-- Not a library (copy-paste components into codebase)
-- Full control over styling and behavior
-- Built on Radix UI (accessible primitives)
+**Headless UI**:
+- Officially maintained by Tailwind Labs
+- Fully compatible with Tailwind CSS v4
+- Accessible components out of the box
-- Works perfectly with Tailwind CSS
+- Works perfectly with React 19
+- Better choice than shadcn/ui for Tailwind v4 compatibility
 - No bundle size bloat

 **TanStack Query**: